 Contact InformationOffice Telephone: 504-830-3939

 In October 2011, Mr. Leefe was elected President of the Louisiana State Bar Association (LSBA) for the term 2013-14.
 He served as President-Elect for the 2012-13 and Immediate Past President for the 2014-15 terms.
 Mr. Leefe was elected in 2007 to serve on the Board of Governors to the Louisiana State Bar Association, as well as serving on numerous committees of the bar association.
 In 2010 he had been elected by the LSBA to the position of Secretary of that Bar for the term of 2011-13 and to serve as Editor of the Louisiana Bar Journal.
-Mr Leefe serves on numerous LSBA committees including being the first Chair of the Senior Lawyers Committee, Chair of the Bar Governance Committee, Chair of the Lawyers in Transition Committee, as well as serving on the Rules of Professional Conduct Committee, Access to Justice Committee, and Committee on the Profession.
+Mr Leefe serves on numerous LSBA committees including being the first Vice-Chair of the Senior Lawyers Committee, former Chair of the Bar Governance Committee, Chair of the Lawyers in Transition Committee, as well as serving on the Rules of Professional Conduct Committee, Access to Justice Committee, and Committee on the Profession.
 Mr. Leefe was appointed by the Louisiana Supreme Court as Chair of the Louisiana Supreme Court Attorney Intern Program (LaSCAIP).
 In 2011, Mr. Leefe was awarded the LSBA President’s Award for his service to the bar, particularly for his work in creating the Senior Lawyer Section of the LSBA.
 He has served as a member of the Louisiana Law Institute Council, a member of the Board of Directors of the Louisiana Bar Foundation, and a Delegate to the American Bar Association House of Delegates.
-He was re-elected in 2015 to serve a three year term as the Louisiana Bar Association Delegate to the ABA House of Delegates.
-He was nominated to and presently serves on the ABA Committee on Legal Access of Military Personnel.
+He was re-elected in 2015 to serve as the Louisiana Bar Association Delegate to the ABA House of Delegates and still serves in that position.
+He was nominated to and served on the ABA Committee on Legal Access of Military Personnel.

 Mr. Leefe is the author of several legal treatises including: Louisiana Code of Evidence, Practice Guide, 1st Edition 1990, 2nd Edition 1998 and 3rd Edition 2005 (Lexis Law Publishers) which he updates every year with published pocket parts; Cases and Materials on Louisiana Negotiable Instrument Law, three editions, Loyola University Publisher; and Cases and Materials in Evidence, two editions published by Loyola University.
 These respectively address the Rules of Evidence covering the presentation of evidence at trial, and the Uniform Commercial Code sections dealing with commercial paper, bank deposits and collections, and related matters.
 His evidence book is widely used by judges and practicing lawyers in Louisiana, and his book relative to commercial paper was used as his course book in that area at Loyola College of Law.
 In addition to teaching law school, he annually teaches sections of mandatory continuing legal education for Louisiana lawyers dealing with the rules of evidence, ethics and courtroom matters.
 In 2011 he taught in the Loyola University Executive MBA program teaching Courtroom Evidence to Executive MBA students.
 He has been a speaker on numerous occasions for Loyola College of Law relative to National Institute for Trial Advocacy (NITA) based programs on the state and federal rules of evidence, LSBA CLE for Professionalism, Professional Education Systems and others.
 He has received various awards for his teaching, including from PESI and Loyola College of Law.